-- Some electronics draw electricity when they are plugged into an outlet (phantom electricity).
-Plug electronics into surge protectors and turn off power strips when electronics are not in use.
-EXCEPTION: Electronics that require power in order to access an Internet connection for regular updates. - Save money by shutting down a home computer if you don't expect to use it for the next two hours.
-Turn off the monitor if the computer is not going to be used within the next 20 minutes. - As you replace equipment, look for ENERGY STAR-certified products that conserve energy.
+- Delete old files off the cloud to reduce energy used by data centers.
+All files that you have on the cloud are stored in data centers, which use a lot of energy. - Remove your screen saver.
+Screen savers use almost as much energy as when you are actively using your computer. - Some electronics draw electricity when they are plugged into an outlet (phantom electricity).
+Plug electronics into surge protectors and turn off power strips when electronics are not in use - EXCEPTION: Electronics that require power in order to access an Internet connection for regular updates. - Save money by shutting down a home computer if you don't expect to use it for the next two hours.
+Turn off the monitor if the computer is not going to be used within the next 20 minutes. - As you replace equipment, look for energy efficient products that conserve energy such as ENERGY STAR certified in the US.